RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C.	Income
 D.	Phone	number

-### Question # 2 - When	DLP	is	used	to	protect	data	in	use,	where	would	the	DLP	solutionand	software	be	deployed?
+### Question # 2 - When	DLP	is	used	to	protect	data	in	use,	where	would	the	DLP	solution and	software	be	deployed?
 A.	On	the	client
 B.	On	the	application	server
 C.	Network	perimeter